learn-co-curriculum/navigating-curriculum-on-learn-ide/README.md

 * Submit your code.
 When the tests are all passing, type `learn submit` into the terminal to let Learn know that you're ready to move to the next lesson.

-Occasionally, you will encounter labs that do not have tests which we call _code alongs_.
+Occasionally, you may encounter labs that do not have tests which we call _code alongs_.
 These lessons do not have a challenge to solve, but are designed for a hands on approach to learning a concept.
 For these, you will not need to run `learn` to pass tests, but _will_ need to run `learn submit` when you are